1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It is the shortest distance between two points on Earth’s surface.

-65. The Equator is considered a:
+65. The Equator is considered a_____________.

 A) Small circle